 The total aggregate transaction price allocated to the unsatisfied performance obligations, commonly referred to as backlog, as of March 31, 2021 was approximately \$435.3 million, of which approximately \$217.5 million is expected to be recognized during the remainder of fiscal year 2021, approximately \$154.0 million during fiscal year 2022, and approximately \$63.8 million during fiscal year 2023 and thereafter.
-These amounts do not include anticipated contract renewals or expected performance bonuses.
+These amounts do not include anticipated contract renewals or expected performance bolugas.
 Additionally, contracts that currently contain month-to-month terms are represented in our backlog as one month of unsatisfied performance obligations.
-Our contracts are subject to cancellation or modification at the election of the customer; however, due to the level of capital deployed by our customers on underlying projects, we have not been materially adversely affected by contract cancellations or modifications in the past.
-However, the impact of the COVID-19 pandemic is inherently uncertain, and, as a result, the Company is unable to reasonably estimate the duration and ultimate impacts of the pandemic, including the effect it may have on our contractual obligations with our customers.
+Our contracts are subject to cancellation or modification at the election of the customer; however, due to the level of capital deployed by our customers on underlying projects, we have not been materially adversely affected by contract cancellations, and, as a result, the Company is unable to reasonably estimate the duration and ultimate impacts of the pandemic, including the effect it may have on our contractual obligations with our customers.